La Dame Verte

 She tells me romance isn’t dead.

 © Brandon Gene Petit

-Author’s Note: This was inspired by a witchy woman I know, who told me on a late night phone conversation that she once spent an evening drinking absinthe and eating M & M’s while taking a bubble bath.
+Author’s Note: This was inspired by a witchy woman I know, who told me on a late night phone conversation that she once took a bubble bath while drinking absinthe and eating M & M’s.
 (Needless to say, I took out the part about the M & M’s.)